-- 1. Vehicle is expected to be regularly used for State business throughout the year November 1, 2017 through October 31, 2018 (or for a shorter period during which the vehicle is owned or leased). - 2.
+- 1. Vehicle is expected to be regularly used for State business throughout the year November 1, 2018 through October 31, 2019 (or for a shorter period during which the vehicle is owned or leased). - 2.
 Vehicle meets the mileage test that the vehicle is actually driven at least 10,000 miles (business or personal, including commuting) during the year. - 3.
 The ALV method is not required or has not been used for this individual with this vehicle in any of the preceding three (3) years.

-For the 2018 tax year, the standard mileage rate is 54.5 cents per mile for the period November 1, 2017 thru October 31, 2018.
+For the 2019 tax year, the standard mileage rate is 58 cents per mile for the period November 1, 2018 thru October 31, 2019.
 If gasoline is not supplied or reimbursed to the employee, the rate per mile is reduced by 5.5 cents.

 The cents-per-mile-rule cannot be used for an automobile (any four-wheeled vehicle, such as a car, pickup truck, or van) if its value when it is first made available to any employee for personal use is more than an amount determined by the IRS as the maximum automobile value for the year.
-The maximum value for 2018 does not exceed \$27,300 for a passenger automobile other than a truck or van, or \$31,000 for a truck or van.
+The maximum value for 2019 does not exceed \$50,400 for a passenger automobile, truck, or van.